To use bootstrap pagination in Laravel 8, you must add it explicitly in the boot

 {{ $posts->links('pagination::simple-bootstrap-5') }}

-Mentioning the bootstrap version in numerals along side the pagination façade uses the version entered to view the pagination design for a specific page.
+You can mention the bootstrap version in numerals along side the pagination façade.
+This uses the version entered to view the pagination design for a specific page.

-If you miss or forget to add Bootstrap Pagination in Laravel with the method with Paginator façade, it might show you design errors, especially when working with Laravel 8.
-You may use this solution to avoid Laravel design errors when showing pagination results in Laravel blade files.
+By chance, if you forget to add Bootstrap Pagination in Laravel with the method in your Paginator façade, it might show you design errors, especially when working with Laravel 8.
+You may use this solution to avoid Laravel design errors when revealing pagination results in Laravel blade files.